 Each type of trading has its advantages and disadvantages.
 Swing trading refers to the practice of trying to profit from market swings of a minimum of 1 day and as long as several weeks.
 If losses can be kept to acceptable levels using stop loss techniques, swing trading can be profitable and provide a good perspective to learn about both the short-term and long-term market movements.
 The downside of swing trading is that you must work hard all the time to manage trades, which means you might miss out on potential profits due to market moves.

 Looking for swing trading candidates

-Swing traders should select their candidates from the most actively traded stocks and ETFs that show a tendency to swing within broad well-defined channels.
-Virtually all trading platforms provide a function to enter channel lines on a price chart.
-The trader should keep a list of stocks and ETFs to monitor on a daily basis and become familiar with the price action of their selected candidates.
+Swing traders should select their candidates from the most actively traded stocks and ETFs that show a tendency to swing within broad, well-defined channels.
+It's necessary to keep a list of stocks and ETFs to monitor daily and become familiar with the price action of selected candidates.

 Swing trading methods

 There are a variety of methodologies to capitalize on market swings.
 Some traders prefer to trade after the market has confirmed a change of direction and trade with the developing momentum.
 Others may choose to enter the market on the long side after the market has dropped to the lower band of its price channel—in other words, buying short-term weakness and selling short-term strength.
 Both approaches can be profitable if implemented with skill and discipline over time.

 Identify a stock or ETF where the weekly trend is up and the bottoms on the daily bar chart tend to be short and sharp.
 Analyze how the stock or ETF has behaved since the beginning of the trend.
 If it has returned to the moving average 3 times and penetrated it by an average of 1.5% of its price, place a buy order approximately 1% of the instrument's price below the moving average, a little more shallow than the previous declines.